 The plan is drawn out of the assessment of audit need.
-The proposed plan covering the period 2014/15 to 2016/17 is detailed towards the back of this document.
+The proposed internal audit plan covering the period 2016/17 is detailed towards the back of this document.

 5 The assessment of internal audit assurance needs

 Identifying the Authority's objectives and the associated risks